po1sigala/live/01-Class-Content/19-PWA-dev/20-Stu_Client-Server/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to be able to spin up the client and backend servers so that I can test the full application, not just the client.
+* As a developer, I want to be able to start the client and backend servers simultaneously so that I can test the full application, not just the client.

 ## Acceptance Criteria